 Signifyd’s Return Abuse Prevention solution can help retailers walk this fine line between preventing fraud and keeping customers happy.

 Signifyd uses machine learning to analyze its vast dataset of transactions to predict whether a particular return is high risk, medium risk or low risk.
 The system combines insights from the Signifyd Commerce Network with risk guardrails set by the retailer to assign an abuse risk level to each return.
 This indicates how likely it is to be fraudulent or otherwise in violation of the retailer’s return policy.

-Based on the assigned risk level, the Return Abuse Prevention solution can either automate the return process or offer recommendations to the retailer’s support team.
+Based on the assigned risk level, the Return Abuse online fraud prevention solutions can either automate the return process or offer recommendations to the retailer’s support team.
 Retailers can customize how the system responds to various levels of risk: For each level, should the support team approve an immediate refund?
 Approve the return for store credit?
 Hold off on a decision until the transaction can be reviewed?
 Or decline the refund?

 This multi-tiered system helps retailers in two ways.
 First, it protects them from fraudulent returns by detecting likely fraud and stopping or slowing the refund process when a requested return raises red flags.
 Cutting down on return fraud will save the retailer money.

 But the Return Abuse Prevention solution also makes sure that these savings doesn’t come at the cost of customer loyalty.
 The system helps retailers ensure that valued customers have a friction-free return experience — one that doesn’t frustrate them with slow or rejected refunds.